AugustoRuiz/Img2CPC/README.md

 `-map, --tilemap`
 Generate tile map

+`-nm, --noMasks`
+No mask data.
+And/Or tables will be used.

 `-nt, --noTileset`
 Don't create tileset.
 Use this if you are creating sprites and do not need a table with all the tile pointers.